M305-g/Scouting-Intelligence-And-Recruitment-Analytics/README.md

 **Executive Summary**

-This project develops a data-driven scouting and recruitment framework designed to evaluate player sporting value alongside financial valuation and historical transfer characteristics.
+I built a scouting and recruitment framework that weighs a player's sporting performance against their market value and transfer history — designed to give recruitment teams evidence to work from instead of gut feel or reputation.
 The analysis integrates player profiles, competition-level performance records, historical market valuations, and transfer history to move beyond simple performance rankings and provide a more objective basis for recruitment, retention, and squad investment decisions.

 Using Python, performance records were aggregated to the player-season level and aligned with the latest available market valuation within the relevant season.
 A composite Sporting Value Score was developed from key performance indicators, while market-value bands and performance bands were used to classify player value.
 The analysis identified substantial variation between sporting performance and market valuation, demonstrating that strong sporting output does not consistently translate into proportionally high market value.
 Spearman correlation confirmed a statistically significant positive association between sporting contribution and market valuation (ρ = 0.304, p < 0.001), but the relatively modest strength of the relationship indicates that market value is influenced by factors beyond sporting output alone.